ICIJ/murmur/docs/pages/components/selectable-dropdown/doc.md

 </div>
 :::

-Or a colleciton of objects:
+## Collection

+You can also use this component to build a list based from a collection of object:

 :::sample-card
 <div class="p-2 text-center">